dunkel-Stern/photoshop-color-unmix/README.md

 the shadow may turn into an unnatural light cast instead of looking physically correct.

+This can already be seen in the raw result on black in Example 5, and it can still remain visible even after compositing with a clean masked object layer, as shown in Example 7.

 For this reason, the plugin works best when:

 - the background is flat and known